tonglam/miniprogram-letletme/README.md

 As of 2024, the [miniprogram-letletme](https://github.com/tonglam/miniprogram-letletme) boasts a user base of over 650 and sees active engagement, particularly during Premier League gameweeks.

+In terms of technical aspects, during the development of the mini program, I had limited experience with frontend development, leading to some native design and implementation in this project.
+For instance, state management wasn't implemented using modern practices; instead, it utilized the memory space allowed by WeChat to store the state.

+Additionally, the mini program components were structured as class components, impacting the performance due to the less dedicated control of the component lifecycle.
+The reuse of components wasn't well-organized, resulting in a significant amount of duplicated code.
+Furthermore, data fetching didn't consider caching, leading to numerous unnecessary requests to the server.

+While there is ample room for improvement in the project, I plan to address these issues in the new frontend project.

+As the old saying goes, "Learn good code by bad code."

 # Display
 some video here.